zehlchen/devzehl/content/buddha.md

 many misdemeanors and felonies that still apply to offenses involving cannabis.
 The last thing anyone needs is to get jammed up with the authorities over a simple misunderstanding or technicality.

-Please, **mind your manners, your product, and your paraphernalia; don't be an asshole and don't break the law.**

 ## Medical Cannabis Certification in Virginia (2024)
 The final result of this process is the issuance of a digital document by the state called a **"CERTIFICATION FOR THE USE OF MEDICAL CANNABIS PRODUCTS"**.

 Medical cannabis cards are available but are no longer required for a **certified patient** to purchase cannabis from a legal dispensary.
 The certification is valid for one year and is effective immediately.
 The dispensary will have you forward the PDF document to them for their records.
-Purchasing cannabis *require a valid* **Virginia state identification or driver's license** every time you go to the dispensary; you will also be required to pay with *cash* or *direct debit* (like an ATM) and yes, there is a surcharge.
+Purchasing cannabis **requires a valid Virginia state identification or driver's** every time you go to the dispensary; you will also be required to pay with **cash** or **direct debit** (like an ATM) and yes, there is a surcharge.

 The certification process is very straightforward and can be done remotely with a properly credentialed nurse practitioner, physician's assistant, or medical doctor (MD/DO).
 This cannot be just any prescriber, however: they must